bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

 machine; QEMU-only machines may abort while starting Chrome.
 Configure ``rosetta = true`` in the ``[machine]`` section of ``containers.conf`` before creating the Podman machine.

+The scheduled Chrome Beta workflow uses the same canonical image and replaces only its Chrome for Testing archive.
+This keeps the OS packages, fonts, and libraries fixed when comparing Beta rendering with the pinned-browser baselines.

 Additionally, you can use search strings to select individual tests or groups of tests.
 Use the ``-k`` argument to supply your search string.
 The search